 Important: Any examination not listed under the appropriate academic year in which you are starting study at American University is not eligible for advanced standing.
 If you have taken an exam or exams which you would like to have considered for advanced standing, please follow the guidelines below.
 Please note that completion of this process is a recommendation only, and does not reflect any guarantee that advanced standing will be awarded even if you go through the entire translation process.

 Please provide a certified/notarized, official English translation of the full syllabus for each examination subject you wish to be considered.
 Send as a PDF attachment to: email@example.com

 International Admissions will forward this information to our Registrar's Office, who in turn will share with the appropriate faculty member for review.

 - Translated syllabi must be received by the Admissions Office as soon as possible but no later than the end of your first semester.

 Note: Due to lack of sufficient information for certain examinations, we may require the student to demonstrate proficiency through further testing in the subject area in order to receive credit.

-Special Note on University Requirements and General Education Requirements
+Special Note on University Requirements and au core curriculum Requirements

 All undergraduate students must complete the College Writing requirement, which normally consists of a two-course sequence, for a total of 6 credits.
 Incoming freshmen may satisfy the first College Writing requirement by scoring a 4 or 5 on the Advanced Placement English Language and Composition Test, the AP Capstone, or a 5 or higher on the Higher Level IB Exam.
 All students must also earn a grade of C or better in WRTG-106 or WRTG-132 to satisfy the second writing requirement.